aws-amplify/docs/js/authentication.md

 To start using hosted UI, you need to configure your identity providers and setup your App Client in the Amazon Cognito console.
 You can also check the [Cognito doc: Adding Social Identity Providers to a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-social-idp.html).

-To enable the user pool domain for your hosted UI;
+To enable the user pool domain for your hosted UI:
 - Go to [Amazon Cognito Console](https://aws.amazon.com/cognito/).
 - Click *User Pools* on the top menu to select a User Pool or create a new one.
 - On the left menu, go to  *App integration* > *Domain name*.